Salted pork with lentils (petit salé aux lentilles) is a French traditional and popular dish.

 This recipe is a real classic in French family cuisine.
 For me, it is kind of a comfort dish as it really reminds me of my childhood and the delicious meals my mom cooked then (and still does when we get together).

 So here is her version of this dish.
-And believe me, the hardest part in this recipe was not preparing the dish in itself but getting it out of my mom's head because she does everything intuitively.
+And believe me, the hardest part of this recipe was not preparing the dish in itself but getting it out of my mom's head because she does everything intuitively.
 So when I asked her to tell me each step of the recipe and the quantities of each ingredient she got completely blocked.
 But after several attempts we finally got it out and written down!!

 What is salted pork?